raspberrypilearning/makecode-tour/en/step_1.md

-Created by the Micro:bit Educational Foundation, the **Microsoft MakeCode editor** has everything you need to start coding with your micro:bit.
+The **Microsoft MakeCode editor** is an official editor for micro:bit.
+It has everything you need to start coding with your micro:bit.

 ![The MakeCode editor window.](images/makecode-tour.png)